Am-Rungchat/Am-Rungchat/README.md

 #### 1. How Does a Bike-Share Navigate Speedy Success.
 _Tools: R-programming_

 This project from Google Data Analytics course in Coursera.
 I'm a junuior data analyst in the marketing team at Cyclistic. a bike-share company in Chicago.
 They have a marketing strategy to comvert a casual user to a memmber user.
 I was assigned to analyze the differentiation between 2 types user.
-[Veiw the Report](https://am-rungchat.github.io/Am-Rungchat.io/Divvy_case_study.html?fbclid=IwAR3ud-4tf680n9ydQ8NMTCFr5-qO-KRSpqGKDnEeRhCVS_VDfyTgLsQ4rW8)
+[View the Report](https://am-rungchat.github.io/Am-Rungchat.io/Divvy_case_study.html?fbclid=IwAR3ud-4tf680n9ydQ8NMTCFr5-qO-KRSpqGKDnEeRhCVS_VDfyTgLsQ4rW8)

+#### 2. Web Scraping Project.
+_Tools: R-programing, Jupiter notebook_

+This project from DataRockie Bootcamp 6 by Adtoy.
+Scraping phone price from website and export to the CSV file for further analysis [View the Project](https://github.com/Am-Rungchat/bootcamp_projects/blob/main/Batch%2006%20-%20Intro%20to%20Web%20Scraping.ipynb)